Headen History, Family Crest & Coats of Arms

 Headen Settlers in United States in the 20th Century

-- Thomas Headen, aged 33, who emigrated to the United States from Barnsley, in 1906
+- Thomas Headen, aged 33, who immigrated to the United States from Barnsley, in 1906

 - Albert Headen, aged 3, who landed in America from Walsall, England, in 1907